Brown-University-Library/bell/README.md

         - odd, internally I have the correct Jacobson metadata for the two Jacobson images -- I cannot see how incorrect metadata was applied
         - emailing J.C. about this and CIS issue 24 feb 2017.
+        - I did pass on the correct info to the bell-custom-solr index!

 ---